mhorga/mhorga.github.io/_posts/2016-03-28-ray-tracing-in-a-swift-playground-part-2.markdown

 }
 {% endhighlight %}

 As you might notice, the `hit` function is quite similar to the __hit_sphere__ function we deleted from the `ray.swift` file, except we are now looking at hits that only occur during the interval `tmax - tmin`.

-Finally, we need a way to add multiple objects to a list.
+Next, we need a way to add multiple objects to a list.
 An array of `hitables` seems to be the right choice:

 {% highlight swift %}
 class hitable_list: hitable  {